 The Waze App has some live info on closures.
 However, there is no data for some large segments of the roads listed below because there are no cars on them transmitting data.

-The PanAmerican Highway remains closed on three major sections
+The PanAmerican Highway is restricted on two sections

-1) Hwy 1 closed west of San Ramon at Cambronero – between San Jose and the Pacific coast – alternate route is Hwy 27 to Orotina then north on 23 and 1 or south on 34
+1) Hwy 1 restricted but open west of San Ramon at Cambronero – between San Jose and the Pacific coast – alternate route is Hwy 27 to Orotina then north on 23 and 1 or south on 34

 909 – near Hatillo – this is located about 25 km east of Tamarindo but impacts local traffic only.
 It does not impact traffic between the beaches and Hwy 21 (the Nicoya road).

-130 – between Alajuela and Poas – alternate route 126 via Carrizal
+130 – re-opened between Alajuela and Poas – delays are possible as work is continuing so you may consider the alternate route 126 via Carrizal

-243 – between San Isidro El General and Dominical – alternate route southeast on Hwy 2 from San Isidro to Palmar (this section is open) then northwest on 34 to Domincal
+243 – between San Isidro El General and Dominical – MOPT reports indicate that this route remains closed.
+Local residents have told us it’s passable.
+No definitive information is available.
+Installation of a Bailey bridge is projected to be complete early November – alternate route southeast on Hwy 2 from San Isidro to Palmar then northwest on 34 to Domincal

 Other updates on road conditions